GitEin11/mp3_synched_lrc_spotify_downloader/README.md

 make sure all the scripts are executable

-Now all you need to do is play a song in your spotify client and run in terminal ./Spotify downloader all other description is commented in their respective script.
+# Now all you need to do is play a song in your spotify client and run in terminal ./Spotify downloader

 https://github.com/GitEin11/script-for-spotify-mp3-and-synched-lyrics-downloader/assets/84138811/33ecb6fa-0ac2-491b-a4c6-76a0d6f3d52e